Jonas Carpignano

-Jonas Carpignano ([ˈdʒɔːnas karpiɲˈɲaːno]; born January 16, 1984) is an Italian-American film director.
+Jonas Carpignano ([ˈdʒɔːnas karpiɲˈɲaːno]; born January 16, 1984) is an American-Italian filmmaker.
 He is known for the films Mediterranea, A Ciambra, and A Chiara.

 Early life and career

 Carpignano was born in The Bronx, New York City on January 16, 1984.
-His father, Paolo Carpignano is a graduate school professor from Rome, Italy.
-His mother Diane Benskin Carpignano is from a family originally from Barbados in the Caribbean.
+His father, Paolo Carpignano, is a graduate school professor from Rome, Italy.
+His mother, Diane Benskin Carpignano, is from a family originally from Barbados in the Caribbean.
 He grew up in New York but spent extensive periods of time in Rome, Italy where his father's family resided.
 At an early age he was surrounded by filmmakers and musicians.
 His paternal grandfather Vittorio Carpignano was a filmmaker and producer of some of the most memorable commercials of early Italian television, and a prolific artist in the latter part of his life.
 His uncle, Luciano Emmer, was an Italian film director.
 On his mother's side, his uncle Sammy Benskin was a well known jazz pianist and band leader.
 He was educated at the Fieldston School in Riverdale.
 He began making films at Wesleyan University, where he graduated with honors in 2006 and, after having worked in the film industry in Italy and in the United States for a few years, he enrolled in the New York University Tisch School of Arts Graduate Film Program where he made his first short films.
 His work as a director has been shown at the Cannes Film Festival, Venice Film Festival and the New York Film Festival.

 Carpignano has written and directed several award-winning short films, including A Chjana which won best short film at the Venice Film Festival and A Ciambra which won the Discovery Award at the Cannes film festival - Semaine De La Critique in 2014.

 In 2015, Carpignano made his feature debut with Mediterranea, which had its world premiere at the 2015 Cannes Film Festival's International Critics' Week.
 The film was nominated for three Independent Sprit Awards and it earned Carpignano the Bingham Ray Breakthrough Director Award at the IFP Gotham Awards.
 The National Board of Review gave Carpignano the award for the best directorial debut of 2015 and put Mediterranea on its list of the top five foreign language films of the year.

 In 2017 Carpignano's second feature film A Ciambra had its world premiere in the Director's Fortnight at 2017 Cannes Film Festival.
 The film was executive produced by Martin Scorsese and won the Europa Labels prize for best European film.
 The film was selected by Italy to represent the country in the best foreign language film category of the Academy Awards.
 The film was not nominated but it did earn Carpignano a nomination for best director at the 2018 Film Independent Spirit Awards and was named the best Italian Film of 2017 by the National Syndicate of Italian Film Critics (SNCCI).
 In 2018 A Ciambra was nominated for seven David di Donatello Awards ultimately winning two including the award for best director.